sycamore-rs/sycamore/docs/next/advanced/routing.md

 }
 ```

 `Router` is just a component like any other.
-The props accept a closure taking a `StateHandle` of
+The props accept a closure taking a `ReadSignal` of
 the matched route as a parameter and an "integration".
 The integration is for adapting the router to
 different environments (e.g. server-side rendering).
 The `HistoryIntegration` is a built-in
 integration that uses the